-You know that “what if” voice in your mind?
-When you feel fear of the future?
+You know that "what if" voice in your mind?
+When do you feel fear of the future?
 It is nagging and relentless; not at all reassuring.
 Just when you get comfortable, it leaps into action reminding you that you should be worrying.
 It steals your peace and kicks up drama inside of you.
-It causes you to do and say things that aren’t a good idea.
+It causes you to do and say things that aren't a good idea.

 What if I fail?
 What if I never get better?
 What if I'll be alone forever?
 What if my child isn't ok?
 What if I lose everything?